rstudio/rsconnect-jupyter/docs/docs/usage.md

 - Click the <img class="icon"; src="../images/publish-icon.gif" alt="blue toolbar icon used for publishing the notebook"> icon (blue publish button) and select **Publish to RStudio Connect** to publish the current notebook to RStudio Connect.

+!!! note
+    This plugin is only for notebooks using Python kernels.
+Therefore, R notebooks cannot be published using this plugin.

 ## Entering server information

 - If this is your first time publishing a notebook, you will be